Did you feel it in the air this morning too? Cooler weather is on its way, which means more nights for cozy Chicken Gnocchi Soup!

-This rich, thick, and creamy soup with plump rounds of gnocchi, tender chunks of chicken, and a sneaky number of vegetables, is a healthy take on the Olive Garden chicken gnocchi soup that was the pinnacle of my high school dining experience (along with this Broccoli Cheddar Soup that’s reminiscent of Panera’s).
+- Pure Comfort in a Bowl.
+This rich, thick, and creamy soup with plump rounds of gnocchi, tender chunks of chicken, and a sneaky number of vegetables, is my take on the Olive Garden chicken gnocchi soup.
+Like this Chicken Alfredo Bake, it’s a downright scrumptious comfort food meal that the entire family will enjoy.

 5 Star Review